JeoffreyR/Code-in-Place-2025-Final-Project/README.md

     inspiration for others exploring data through code.

 ## Additional Python libraries to get this program running.
-    os (lets Python interact with native OS) requests (for http requests to web servers) pandas (library of data structures that analyze and handle data) matplotlib (for plots, graphs, charts)
+    import os         # lets Python interact with native OS import requests   # for http requests to web servers import pandas     # library of data structures that analyze and handle data import matplotlib # for plots, graphs, charts

 ## Future Enhancement.
     Some really exciting stuff, like using machine learning models to predict price trends from